j6a/gacd-proj/README.md

 ## Part 2 -	Extracts only the measurements on the mean and standard deviation for each measurement.

-**Line 83:**	A new data frame "data2" is created by selecting only the measurements
+**Line 82:**	A new data frame "data2" is created by selecting only the measurements
 				on the mean and standard deviation from the large dataset "data1".

-				Looking in the features.txt file supplied in the dataset, the values that were selected were those that contained PREFIX-mean()-SUFFIX, or PREFIX-std()-SUFFIX.
+*Looking in the features.txt file supplied in the dataset, the values that were selected were those that contained PREFIX-mean()-SUFFIX, or PREFIX-std()-SUFFIX.

-				*Note that the PREFIX-freqmean()-SUFFIX values were not selected.*
+Note that the PREFIX-freqmean()-SUFFIX values were not selected.*

 Using this selection criteria, 66 of the 561 features were kept in the new dataset.
-The dataset has 68 columns, as it has Subject and Activity as the first 2 columns, plus the 66 selected feature measurements.
+The dataset has 68 columns, as it has Subject and Activity as the first 2 columns, plus the 66 selected feature measurements.*

 ## Part 3 -	Uses descriptive activity names to name the activities in the data set